PDS COACHING OLDER PODCASTS

-Below are podcasts that I have been a guest on, discussing some of the PDS principles in more detail.
+Below are some older podcasts that I have been a guest on, discussing some of the PDS principles in more detail.

 I hope these discussions are useful.
 They will give you a taste of what I cover in all my training courses, online & live support, which can be delivered anywhere in the World.
 If you are interested in any of these services, please get in touch.
-To book onto any of the next planned courses click here
+To book onto any of the next planned courses CONTACT ME

 The Basketball Podcast: EP71 - In this episode, we discuss what athlete/person centred actually looks like